Hamz-06/html-php-css-website/README.md

 Website built with php, html, css and java script.
-This is my university coursework and is a website about a lap
+This is my university coursework and is a ecommerence website for a laptop.
+(The laptop is not real and is not sellable).
+In order for the scripts to work you need to upload them to a server.
+This will allow the php doccuments to work.